-2 In school barriers: Attendance

-Regular attendance in lessons to ensure continuity of learning and cumulative memory of knowledge are vital to successful outcomes.
+2 In school barriers: Attendance Regular attendance in lessons to ensure continuity of learning and cumulative memory of knowledge are vital to successful outcomes.
 Students with poor or erratic attendance patterns miss out on regular retrieval practice and feedback, development and reinforcement of using cognitive strategies and development of metacognitive strategies.
-This leads to deficits in knowledge, poorer self-regulation and a lower self-efficacy which impacts on motivation.
+This leads to deficits in knowledge, poorer self- regulation and a lower self-efficacy which impacts on motivation.
 National statistics show that average attendance for disadvantaged students was 82.6% in the 2021/22 academic year.
 The average attendance for the disadvantaged cohort at Wreake for 2022/23 was slightly higher than this at 85.3%.
-For the same period the average attendance of the non-disadvantaged cohort was 92.6%
+For the same period the average attendance of the non-disadvantaged cohort was 92.6% 2023/2024 Attendance Overall PP attendance: 79.8% Overall NPP attendance: 91.4%

-2022/2023 Attendance

-Overall PP attendance: 83.8% Overall NPP attendance: 93.6%

 Year Group Pupil Premium % Non Pupil Premium %

 7 92.9 95.2

 8 83.0 93.5

 9 84.1 90.9

 10 74.2 91.4

 11 89.4 89

-3 In school barriers: Behaviour and Executive Function
+3 In school barr iers: Behaviour and Executive Function

 In school evidence suggests that disadvantaged students are more likely to lack levels of self-regulation, carefully formed habits of self-reliance, sociability and the ability to interact with adults and peers without dispute.
 As a result of this deficit in executive function students are more likely to be involved in negative behaviour incidents that result in time out of classrooms or exclusion form school, inevitably leading to loss in learning.
 Exclusions data for 2022/23 shows that across the cohort of disadvantaged students there were 82 days lost to fixed-term exclusion compared to 158 days for non-disadvantaged.
-In the last academic year 2021/2022 there were 44 days lost to fix- termed exclusions for disadvantaged students and 91.5 days lost to fixed-termed exclusions for non-disadvantaged students, which proportionally is very similar to the 2022/23 data.
+In the last academic year 2021/2022 there were 44 days lost to fix- termed exclusions for non-disadvantaged students, which proportionally is very similar to the 2022/23 data.

-2022/ 2023 Exclusion Data

-Total days lost to exclusion 240 Total days lost to exclusion for PP students 82 Total days lost to exclusion for NPP students 158
+Total days lost t o exclusion 240

+o exclusion for PP stud ents 82

+o exclusion for NPP stu 158

-4 In school barriers: Student Wellbeing
+4 In school barr iers: Student Wellbo eing

-Our observations and discussions with students and families have identified social and emotional issues for many students.
-This has been driven in part by concern about catching up on lost learning and exam outcomes, and lack of social interaction opportunities due to COVID-19.
-In school this has mainly manifested as an increase in anxiety related conditions and behaviours amongst students, meaning that increased support is needed both in the classroom and during unstructured times/out of school.
-These challenges particularly affect disadvantaged students.
+social and emo concern about social interaction manifested as amongst stude classroom and tional issues for man catching up on lost le on opportunities due an increase in anxiet nts, meaning that inc with students and families here y students.
+This has been earning and exam outcome to COVID-19.
+In school they related conditions and be reased support is needed times/out of school.
+These adents. driven in part by es, and lack of is has mainly ehaviours both in the

-External barriers: Aspirations and Careers
+5 External barrie ers: Aspirations and I Careers